jealka/jealka.github.io/creative/README.md

 print('Finished enumeration.')
 ```

-We can then invoke our custom script in the following fashion.
+The script can be invoked in the following fashion.

 ```
 > python enumerate-internal-ports.py beta.creative.thm